bitkunst/NestJS_Study_V2/mycv/README.md

 <image width='500px' src='./public/repository_api2.png'>

 -   save() method saves a given entity in the database.
 If entity does not exist in the database then inserts, otherwise updates.
+-   `save() and remove() are designed to work with entity instances`
--   save() and remove() are designed to work with entity instances
+    -   save() and remove() are expected to be called with entity instances
+    -   if we call them with an entity, hooks will be executed
+    -   but if you make use of insert(), update() or delete() to directly insert, update or delete a record, then hooks will not be executed
--   insert() and update() are made to be used with plain objects, but no hooks associated with an entity will be executed
+-   `insert() and update() are made to be used with plain objects, but no hooks associated with an entity will be executed`
 -   delete() is designed to work with just a plain "id" or some kind of search criteria
 -   if we want to make use of hooks, we're going to rely upon save() and remove()
+-   but there's kind of a downside to this approach.
+In order to call save() and apply an update to some record, that implies that we first have to fetch out of our database the User that we are trying to update

 <image width='500px' src='./public/entity_update.png'>